leaest/dsta-2025-2/README.md

 # Documentation File

+Note: This documentation is intended for Linux and macOS systems.

-To run the code, please follow the following steps:
+To run the code, please follow the steps below:

-## Cloning the github repo to local machine
+## Cloning the GithHub Repo to Local Machine
-- copy either the SSH or HTTPS url from github
+- Copy either the SSH or HTTPS url from GitHub
-- navigate to the folder you want to clone the repo and enter: `git clone <copied repo-url>`
+- Navigate to the folder you want to clone the repo and enter: `git clone <copied repo-url>`

-## Setting up virtual environment and dependencies
+## Setting up Virtual Environment and Dependencies
-- to create the virtual environment enter:  `python3 -m venv .venv`
+- To create the virtual environment enter:  `python3 -m venv .venv`
-- to start virtual environment enter: `source .venv/bin/activate`
+- To start the virtual environment enter: `source .venv/bin/activate`
-- (if necessary install pip with: `sudo apt install python3-pip -y`)
+- (If necessary install pip with: `sudo apt install python3-pip -y`)
-- installing all dependencies: `pip install -r requirements.txt`
+- Installing all dependencies: `pip install -r requirements.txt`

-## Running the code
+## Running the Code
-- to run the code enter: `python mnist_convnet.py`
+- To run the code enter: `python mnist_convnet.py`